yagu0/qomet/README.md

 to each participant in the end (answers, computing grade).
 Once a series of exam is over, the teacher can get all grades in CSV format from course page.

-*Note:* for now the monitoring + socket part is still unimplemented, and exams composition is limited to single question exercises.
+*Note:* for now exams composition is limited to single question exercises.
 Automatic grades are also not available.

 ## Installation